 Accountability - Employees are responsible for the effective management and operation o the system and equipment.
-Major problems such as inadequate software or space utilization, hardware or software upgrades, or potential communications to other computer systems are referred to supervisors for decisions.
+Major expenditures to address situations such as inadequate software or space utilization are discussed with supervisors with recommendations for upgrading of software or hardware to alleviate problem situations.